 Step 3: Problem-Solving Analysis

-During the analytical stage, you examine the problem situation, background information, and data.
-Creative thinking tools are used to try to reveal possible causes and solutions.
-The tools to apply depend on the type of problem.
-For most problem solving, we distinguish between root cause known and unknown.
+You examine the problem situation, background information, and data during the analytical stage.
+Creative thinking tools reveal possible causes and solutions—the tools to apply depending on the type of problem.
+For most problem solving, we distinguish between the root cause known and unknown.

 3.1 Root Cause Unknown

-To solve a problem for which the root cause is unknown, it is almost always necessary to identify the cause of the problem; otherwise, a solution usually cannot be found.
-We must troubleshoot the root cause and identify the mechanism to create a solution.
+With a problem for which the root cause is unknown, we must troubleshoot the problem, observe challenges, and determine the mechanism to create a solution.

 Investigate Root Cause

 Review the information gathered in earlier steps and propose potential models of the cause.
 Capture them in the “Propose Preliminary Cause Models” below.
 Identify gaps in knowledge or information collected or analyzed to help support or eliminate a cause model.
 Some key actions are:

 - Look for commonalities.
 Is the failure mode common only to a particular resource, machine, tool, person, batch of materials, time of day, time of year, particular environmental conditions, storage conditions, temperature, or specific combinations of resources and circumstances?

 - Look for Interactions.
 Is the failure mode associated with specific combinations of resources, machines, tools, etc.?

 - Look for Trends.
 Did the failure occur gradually over time, or usage due to an “aging effect,” etc.?
 What change(s) is coincident with the time or aging effect?